dotnet/AspNetCore.Docs/aspnet/mvc/controllers/routing.rst

 Routes in the route collection are ordered, and will be processed in the order they are added.
 So in this example, the ``blog`` route will be tried before the ``default`` route.

-.. note:: Note that *dedicated conventional routes* often use catch-all route parameters like ``{*article}`` to capture the remaining portion of the URL path.
+.. note:: *Dedicated conventional routes* often use catch-all route parameters like ``{*article}`` to capture the remaining portion of the URL path.
 This can make a route 'too greedy' meaning that it matches URLs that you intended to be matched by other routes.
 Put the 'greedy' routes later in the route table to solve this.

 Fallback
 ^^^^^^^^^